 Wheelchair Accessibility Agrigento

-As with many sights in Sicily, wheelchair accessibility in the Temple Valley of Agrigento also comes with a few challenges.
+As with many Sicily sights, wheelchair accessibility in the Temple Valley of Agrigento also comes with a few challenges.
 The roads from the car park are rollable but can be quite steep.
-It is better doable with an electric scooter or wheelchair, however a manual wheelchair might need some assistance pushing.
+It is better doable with an electric scooter or wheelchair; however, a manual wheelchair might need some assistance pushing.
 At the and of the path, there is a coffee shop that has an adapted bathroom.
 There is a path that goes along the temples, and some are accessible through ramps.